Those who say they live in God should live their lives as Jesus did.~1 John 2:6 NLT

 When we’re on our best behavior, we’ll handle God’s truth correctly.
 When we do, we’ll live it out daily in our thoughts, emotions, actions, and words.
 And even if we don’t run into anyone we know, God will be pleased.

 Wherever you are, be on your best spiritual behavior.

 How has being on your best spiritual behavior encouraged friends or family to do the same?

-Father God, help us to be on our best behavior, wherever we are.
+Father God, help me to be on my best behavior, wherever I am.

 In Jesus’ name.
 Amen.

 Copyright 2022: Be Your Best: Martin Wiles: All Rights Reserved